NVIDIA/warp/docs/_build/html/_sources/modules/functions.rst.txt

    Compute the QR decomposition of a 3x3 matrix.
 The orthogonal matrix is returned in Q, while the upper triangular matrix is returend in R.

+.. function:: eig3(A: mat33d, Q: mat33d, d: vec3d) -> None

+   Compute the eigen decomposition of a 3x3 marix.
+The eigen vectors are returned as the columns of Q, while the corresponding eigen values are returned in d.

 .. function:: eig3(A: mat33h, Q: mat33h, d: vec3h) -> None

    Compute the eigen decomposition of a 3x3 marix.
 The eigen vectors are returned as the columns of Q, while the corresponding eigen values are returned in d.